larsville/git-primer/README.md

 Git stores its data in a _repository_, or _repo_ for short.
 A Git repository is stored in the top level of the project folder, right alongside the project files and subfolders, in a special repository subfolder named `.git`.
 The repository subfolder contains, among other things, a record of every change to every file in the project since Git started managing the project.

 There is only one repository subfolder per project, regardless of how many subfolders the project has.
-(Some other version control systems maintain file-tracking info in each subfolder of a project.)
+(Some other version control systems maintain file-tracking info in each subfolder of a project instead.)
 Most users don't need to know how the repository subfolder itself is organized.
 You might never even see the repository subfolder, because items whose names start with a period are typically hidden from view.
+But its presence is what allows Git to operate on the project files.

-__Mental floss__: Sometimes authors use "repository" to mean the entire project folder, including the `.git` repository subfolder, and sometimes it means the just the `.git` subfolder.
-Don't confuse the two usages.
+__Mental floss__: Most of the time, "repository" refers in a general way to the entire project folder, including the `.git` repository subfolder.
+But be aware that the `.git` subfolder on its own is also sometimes called a "repository".

 Here are some times when it makes sense to create a repository:

 * starting a new project just for yourself, on your local drive
-* starting a new project for your team on a network drive or web site (like GitHub).
+* starting a new project for your team on a network drive or a web site (like GitHub).
 * copying a repository as a way to make changes to a project (a.k.a. _cloning_ or _forking_ or _branching_)
 * copying a repository as a way to start a new project